WolframRhodium/VapourSynth-BM3DCUDA/README.md

     Default `0`. (non-determinism)

+- temporal_mode, rolling_chunk: (static CUDA `BM3Dv2` only)

+    `temporal_mode` selects temporal execution for `radius > 0`. `"fused"`
+    is the default and retains the existing fused CUDA path. `"legacy"` composes public `BM3D` and `VAggregate`. `"rolling"` uses one CUDA stream and one resource set to build aligned output chunks; `fast` is accepted in this mode for API compatibility but has no effect.

+    This experimental rolling mode is implemented only by the static `bm3dcuda` plugin.
+The `bm3dcuda_rtc` plugin does not accept these two options and continues to use its existing temporal implementation.

+    `rolling_chunk` sets the rolling chunk size in the range `[1, 64]` and defaults to `16`.
+It may only be supplied with `temporal_mode="rolling"`.
+    Rolling mode requires `radius > 0`.

 ## Notes

 - `bm3d.VAggregate` should be called after temporal filtering, as in `VapourSynth-BM3D`.
 Alternatively, you may use the `BM3Dv2()` interface for both spatial and temporal denoising in one step.

-- For CUDA and CUDA RTC, `BM3Dv2(radius > 0)` fuses the temporal BM3D passes and final aggregation on the GPU.
+- For CUDA and CUDA RTC, `BM3Dv2(radius > 0)` uses fused temporal BM3D and
+  final GPU aggregation by default.
 The public `BM3D(radius > 0)` and `VAggregate` interfaces retain their existing intermediate-frame behavior.

+- Static CUDA rolling chunks are aligned by `floor(frame / rolling_chunk) * rolling_chunk`.
+The filter retains one
+  completed chunk of final VapourSynth frames.
+Requests inside that chunk are cache hits; a request outside it recomputes and replaces the aligned chunk, so alternating random-access requests can repeat work.
+A partial final chunk uses replicated end frames internally and caches only valid output frames.

+- Rolling uploads one `rolling_chunk + 4 * radius` source slab (and one
+  reference slab for final estimation), computes `rolling_chunk + 2 * radius` temporal centers in order, and transfers only normalized output frames to the host.
+Larger chunks amortize halo work but increase GPU accumulators, pinned staging memory, retained frame memory, and latency for a random-access miss.

 - `VAggregate(planes=...)` accepts each plane at most once.
 Plane indices must be non-negative and smaller than the number of planes in `src`.